Differences Between Curtains, Drapes, Shades, and Blinds

 Shades

 You lift the shades with a cord, roller, or lifting mechanism to let in light or see out.
-As the shades go up, it either shrinks or rolls around the rod, depending on the style of the shades, and there are many shades styles for windows.
+As the shades go up, they either shrink or roll around the rod, depending on the style, and there are many shades styles for windows.

 The variety of Shades styles include;